Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Discussion

-The stability criteria were extended to multi-DOF systems, enabling applicability across diverse robotic platforms.
-To explore real-world implications, we modelled remote interaction between two operators with different skill levels (e.g., a therapist and a patient) using two human-like HEBI-based robots programmed with human-inspired trajectories.
-Experimental results indicate that the performance of the less skilled robot is not significantly affected by haptic delay connected by sub-critical stiffness ($0.5k_m$ or $k_m$), consistent with the analytical delay-independent stability prediction.
-Conversely, under super-critical stiffness ($2k_m$ or $4k_m$), the less skilled robot is hindered by higher delays ($\delta_m$ or $2\delta_m$), which aligns conditions predicted to be analytically marginally stable or unstable.
-Here, ``hinder'' refers to the situation where interaction deteriorates the performance of the less skilled participants compared to their solo performance [7], highlighting that high stiffness combined with delay can render dyadic interaction counterproductive.
-These findings corroborate previous studies on human-human [1] and human-robot [7] interactions, reinforcing that delay-induced instability is a significant factor that can hinder cooperative performance.
+We extended these stability criteria to multi-DOF configurations to enable applicability across diverse robotic platforms.
+We subsequently modelled a remote interaction between operators with different skill levels (e.g., a therapist and a patient).
+This was achieved using two human-like HEBI-based robots executing preprogrammed, human-inspired trajectories.
+Experimental results verified the theoretical predictions.
+Under sub-critical stiffness ($0.5k_m$ or $k_m$), haptic delays did not significantly affect novice-like robot's performance.
+This is consistent with the analytical delay-independent stability prediction.
+Conversely, under super-critical stiffness ($2k_m$ or $4k_m$), the novice-like robot is hindered by elevated delays ($\delta_m$ or $2\delta_m$).
+This performance degradation consistently occurs when interaction parameters cross into mathematically unstable regions, suggesting that theoretical system stability is a fundamental prerequisite for effective physical cooperation.
+We define ``hinder'' as cooperative performance falling below isolated solo performance \cite{IvanovaBurdet2021}.
+This highlights that combining high stiffness with haptic delay renders dyadic interaction physically counterproductive.
+These empirical findings corroborate previous behavioural studies \cite{DuCampolo2024, IvanovaBurdet2021}, and reinforce that delay-induced instability dictates performance deterioration in physical cooperation.